JacobYoungT/Momentum-Stock-Screener/README.md

 The script uses [yfinance](https://pypi.org/project/yfinance/) to retrieve daily historical stock prices for the tickers listed in the CSV file `sp500_tickers.csv` (located in the `data` folder).
 The data is then transformed into a long-format DataFrame and processed to:

 - Calculate weekly closing prices by grouping daily data by week.
-- Compute **momentum** for each stock based on the ratio between the current week’s closing price and the closing price from four weeks ago.
+- Compute **momentum** for each stock based on the ratio between the current week's closing price and the closing price from four weeks ago.
-- Compute **smoothness** as a measure of how consistently the stock’s price has increased week over week.
+- Compute **smoothness** as a measure of how consistently the stock's price has increased week over week.

 The final results are saved in an Excel file (`momentum_smooth_by_ticker.xlsx`) in the `output` folder.